shelter pets in need

 Each order helps pets in need

-Tarte: This popular company reports that they never test their finished products on animals, and that they seek out suppliers with the same standards.
-Tarte has registered their brand practices with PETA, and PETA certifies that Tarte is cruelty-free and does not test on animals.
+Tarte: This popular company reports that they never test their finished products on animals and that they seek out suppliers with the same standards.
+Tarte has registered their brand practices with PETA, and the organization certifies that Tarte does not use animals.
 They also have a line of vegan-friendly products made with no animal-derived ingredients.

 Josie Maran: Known for its popular argan oil and other beauty products, Josie Maran describes their philosophy as “Luxury with a Conscience.”
-They report that they are a cruelty-free company that does not test on animals, and they don’t allow their suppliers to conduct animal testing on their behalf.
+They report that they are a cruelty-free company that does not use animals to test their products and don’t allow their suppliers to conduct animal testing on their behalf.
 They are listed on the PETA website as cruelty-free as well.

 Murad: Murad makes a variety of high-end skin care products.
 They list “protecting animals” as one of their core company values and certify that they test their products on people and use ingredients that have not been animal tested.
 They also report that they sponsor animal rescue groups.
 PETA lists Murad as a cruelty-free company.

 The majority of their products are gluten-free.
 Check the ingredients list to ensure that the one you've bought is one of them.
 However, be wary of the fact that while the possibility of cross-contamination is flimsy, it is still there.

 Some countries still require animal testing by law.
 Companies that sell in these countries may test to comply with regulations.
 Many consumers and advocacy groups argue that animal testing for

 There are a few ways you can help put an end to